HTX-Elixir-Meetup/2016-10-05-runnable-code/README.md

 ## Using Mix
 Once your codebase expands beyond a few modules, or you start to include dependencies, you will want to start using a tool to manage the code.
-Mix ships with Elixir, and functions as a test runner, dependency manager, and a build tool.
+Elixir ships with Mix, and functions as a test runner, dependency manager, and a build tool.

+Make a new project with `$ mix new app_name`.
+This will create a directory structure, along with config files, a place for your dependencies and beam files to live, and a test directory.

 You can even start iex sessions and let mix compile and load in your modules and listed dependencies: